 [The following information is taken from an editorial published in Chrestologia, Vol. XIX, Vol. 1 (February, 1994) by ASW director David H. Green.
 It has been considerably revised and expanded since that time and is presented here in order to provide some guidance for the aspiring adult recorder player through the plethora of recorder methods, studies, and core solo and ensemble music that are presently available.]

-My own experience as a recorder teacher extends back some forty years and, in retrospect, seems to have covered the entire gamut of young to old, beginning to advanced, and amateur to professional students, including every stage in between.
+My own experience as a recorder teacher extends back some fifty years and, in retrospect, seems to have covered the entire gamut of young to old, beginning to advanced, and amateur to professional students, including every stage in between.
 I have taught extremely precocious kids of five to six years of age and given class recorder instruction to public and private elementary school youngsters with varying degrees of interest and ability.
-I have taught college-level music majors with a serious interest in early music as well as liberal arts students with backgrounds in music ranging from extensive to non-existent, given crash courses to music education majors seeking a useful classroom tool, lectured at adult recorder workshops and conventions where the object was to get across as much useful information as possible in a very limited amount of time, and coached senior citizen groups who would get together more to socialize than to achieve musical progress.I can attest that all of these various situations can provide a satisfying and fulfilling experience for both teacher and students, but not all of my teaching experiences have been totally positive.
+I have taught college-level music majors with a serious interest in early music as well as liberal arts students with backgrounds in music ranging from extensive to non-existent, given crash courses to music education majors seeking a useful classroom tool, lectured at adult recorder workshops and conventions where the object was to get across as much useful information as possible in a very limited amount of time, and coached senior citizen groups who would get together more to socialize than to achieve musical progress.I can attest that all of these various situations can provide a satisfying and fulfilling experience for both teacher and students, but I will confess that not all of my teaching experiences have been totally positive.
 I vividly recall one particular elementary school recorder class that was discontinued after one year because it was too successful.
 The music educators who had intended the recorder class as a "pre-band" instrumental experience for second and third grade students were greatly chagrined to find out that, after one year of recorder classes, the great majority of students had no interest whatsoever in transferring to a modern band instrument and, loudly supported by their parents, wanted to continue playing recorder.
-Needless to say, the subversive recorder program was quickly quashed.
+Needless to say, the subversive recorder program was quickly quashed by the music ed establishment.

 Admittedly, I have developed over the years a number of very different approaches to the instrument, depending upon the age, background, interests, and abilities of my students.
 In retrospect, however, there have been a few paramount concerns which I have emphasized to all of my students, whatever their level of interest and ability: a primary emphasis on musical values and expression rather than on the mechanics of playing the instrument, and a secondary emphasis on learning to read music at sight accurately and with great facility, therefore allowing the student to assimilate and progress through large amounts of music very quickly.
 In other words, I have always felt that developing a basic and universal musicianship through the medium of the recorder was infinitely preferable to simply teaching the recorder as an end in itself and hoping that some musicianship would eventually follow by a process of osmosis.